 Tradecraft Outfitter’s team of educators have all been apart of USCC in some form over the past decade!
 Lindsey, our Director of Education, is a certified Head judge and has been around that scene for longer than most people we know!
 Ashley, is a national certified sensory judge, and T. Ben has taken 2nd and 3rd in the United States Barista Championship the past two years!

-Whether you like fashion and flair or nitty-gritty science, researching and following coffee championships could become equally as invigorating as your March Madness bracket.
+Whether you like fashion and flair or nitty-gritty science, researching and following coffee championships could become equally as invigorating as yo